xuejianxianzun/PixivBatchDownloader/README-EN.md

 This is a browser extension for Chrome that lets you download images from Pixiv in bulk.
 Powerful and supports many page types.

-Some auxiliary functions have also been added, such as removing ads, quick collections, and viewing pictures.
+Some auxiliary functions have also been added, such as removing ads, quick collections, Add tag to unclassified work, and viewing pictures.

 # Install: